 On a flat road or moderate hill, you might be quite capable of going well with minimal assistance or with the motor switched off altogether.
 Save the top level of support for the steepest uphills and you’ll extend your range, too.

 4. Plan for recovery

-Recovering from your ebike rides is as important as if you were riding a normal pedal-powered bike.
+Recovering from your ebike rides is as important as if you were riding a non-assisted bike.
 A challenging ride may be just as tiring on an ebike, particularly if your electric bike has enabled you to ride for longer than typical.

 However, with ebikes usually lowering your overall effort level, you should be able to ride more frequently, and riding more often will help improve your long-term fitness.